haalcala/pm2/README.md

 <br/>
 <br/>
 </div>
+NOTE: This is a fork of the orignal node pm2 project

 PM2 is a Production Runtime and Process Manager for Node.js applications with a built-in Load Balancer.
 It allows you to keep applications alive forever, to reload them without downtime and facilitate common Devops tasks.